forwardemail/forwardemail.net/app/views/about/index.md

 ## Overview

 > \[!TIP]
-> For technical details about our architecture, security implementations, and roadmap, see the [Technical Whitepaper](https://forwardemail.net/technical-whitepaper.pdf).
+> For technical details about our architecture, security implementations, and roadmap, see the [Technical Whitepaper](https://forwardemail.net/technical-whitepaper.pdf) and our independent [security audit](https://forwardemail.net/pentest-report_forward-email.pdf) by Cure53.

 Forward Email is a [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source "Free and open-source") [email forwarding](https://en.wikipedia.org/wiki/Email_forwarding "Email forwarding") service focused on a user's [right to privacy](https://en.wikipedia.org/wiki/Right_to_privacy "Right to privacy").
 What began as a simple email forwarding solution in 2017 has evolved into a comprehensive email platform offering unlimited custom domain names, unlimited email addresses and aliases, unlimited disposable email addresses, spam and phishing protection, encrypted mailbox storage, and numerous advanced features.